The Pull of Gravity: Guided Reading Level F with Lesson Plan

 Print all pages.

-Because each PDF page already contains two facing book pages, the result will still fold cleanly into a book.
+Since each PDF page already contains two facing book pages, the pages should still fold neatly into a book.